smithgeoffrey/go-coop/monitoring/README.md

 ### Expose Metrics of Containers Running on The Pi

-The above applies node_exporter to the pi itself and listens on the standard port 9100.
-It would be nice to apply it to containers too, although they'd have to use a different, e.g., 9101, 9102, etc.  For example, the go app's docker file could extend for this:
+Our Dockerfile can do the node_exporter similarly:

     # create the dockerfile
     ...
-    COPY    node_exporter /bin/
+    ADD    node_exporter /bin/

     EXPOSE 8081 9100
-    CMD ["/app/gobinary", "/bin/node_exporter"]
+    CMD ["/app/gobinary", "nohup /bin/node_exporter &"]
     EOF

-Note that the port exposed is the standard 9100, but then we increment it when instantiating the container from the image:
+Run jenkins again and replace the coop container.
+Note the port translation when we instantiate the container, the standard 9100 is the container's and 9101 is the hosts.
+This way it can coexist with node_exporter serving 9100 for the pi itself.

-    docker container run -d -p 8081:8081 -p 9101:9100 --name coop coop
+    docker container run -d -p 9101:9100 -p 8081:8081 --name coop coop

 ### References